Israeli troops and drones hit Jenin in major West Bank operation | Law-Order

 Israeli troops and drones hit Jenin in major West Bank operation

-Israeli forces hit the city of Jenin with drone strikes on Monday as part of one of the biggest West Bank incursions in 20 years, killing at least eight people and involving hundreds of troops in gun battles that continued into the afternoon.
+Gunfire and explosions were heard throughout the day as fighting continued between Israeli troops and fighters from the Jenin Brigades, a unit made up of militant groups based in the city's crowded refugee camp.
+"What is going on in the refugee camp is real war," said Palestinian ambulance driver Khaled Alahmad.

-Israeli forces hit the city of Jenin with drone strikes on Monday as part of one of the biggest West Bank incursions in 20 years, killing at least eight people and involving hundreds of troops in gun battles that continued into the afternoon.
-Drones were clearly audible overhead and the sounds of gunfire and explosives were heard across the city hours after the strikes.
+Israeli forces hit the city of Jenin with drone strikes on Monday as part of one of the biggest West Bank operations in 20 years, killing at least eight people and involving hundreds of troops in gun battles that continued into the afternoon.
+Gunfire and explosions were heard throughout the day as fighting continued between Israeli troops and fighters from the Jenin Brigades, a unit made up of militant groups based in the city's crowded refugee camp.

 The Palestinian health ministry confirmed at least eight people had been killed and more than 50 wounded in Jenin, while another man was killed in Ramallah overnight, shot in the head at a checkpoint.
 The Israeli military said its forces struck a building that served as a command centre for fighters from the Jenin Brigades in what it described as an extensive counterterrorism effort aimed at destroying infrastructure and disrupting militants from using the refugee camp as a base.

-"We're really stretched," he told journalists.
+"We're really stretched," the spokesman told journalists.
 "It's because of the scale.
 And again, from our perception, this will minimize friction," he said, adding that the strikes were based on "precise intelligence".
 'HORNETS NEST'

 Monday's operation, involving a force described as "brigade-size" - suggesting around 1,000-2,000 troops - was intended to help "break the safe haven mindset of the camp, which has become a hornets nest," the spokesman said.
 Its apparent scale underlined the importance of the Jenin camp in violence that has further exposed the impotence of the Palestinian Authority to impose its writ over towns in the West Bank, where it holds nominal governance powers.